cmextension/cmlddocs/pages/userstats.rst

 .. image:: ../images/com_cmlivedeal_menu.jpg

-On the toolbar, you click "Coupon template".
+On the toolbar there is a button "Options", you click this button to configure the component.

 .. image:: ../images/com_cmlivedeal_dashboard.jpg

-On the toolbar there is a button "Options", you click this button to configure the component.

 Switch to "Merchant" tab and set "Display user's stats" and "Display user's stats" options to "Yes".